Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Qualitative Tree Visualizations

-Figures~\ref{fig:tree_1003} and~\ref{fig:tree_838} show examples of search tree structures comparing Repeated Sampling, AB-MCTS-M and LiteSearch, with a budget of 20K using Llama-3.1-8B-Instruct on a specific MATH500 Level 5 task.
-Within each figure, both methods are applied to the same task.
-Figures~\ref{fig:tree_1003_mcts} and~\ref{fig:tree_1003} are based on the same problem instance, whereas Figures~\ref{fig:tree_838_mcts} and~\ref{fig:tree_838} are based on another identical problem instance.
+Figures~\ref{fig:tree_1003} and~\ref{fig:tree_838} visualize example search trees for Repeated Sampling, AB-MCTS-M, and LiteSearch under the same fixed budget of $B=20\text{K}$, using Llama-3.1-8B-Instruct on MATH500 Level-5 tasks.
+Within each figure, all methods are applied to the same problem instance.
+Figures~\ref{fig:tree_1003_mcts} and~\ref{fig:tree_1003} show results on the same problem instance, and Figures~\ref{fig:tree_838_mcts} and~\ref{fig:tree_838} show results on another shared problem instance.

-As illustrated in Figures~\ref{fig:tree_1003} and~\ref{fig:tree_838}, AB-MCTS-M exhibits a pronounced tendency to prioritize breadth-wise exploration, with an observed lack of sufficient depth-oriented search.
-This characteristic of its exploration strategy is consistent with the low answer-reach rate shown in Figures~\ref{fig:ans-aime} and~\ref{fig:ans_math}.
-Furthermore, it is confirmed that even under budget exhaustion, the algorithm continues to expand new nodes at shallow levels of the search tree.
+Repeated Sampling generates independent full trajectories, providing broad coverage over complete solutions but without reusing intermediate reasoning states or adapting expansion based on partial progress.
+AB-MCTS-M, by contrast, exhibits a strong breadth-oriented pattern: it repeatedly expands shallow nodes and performs relatively little deepening.
+This behavior is consistent with the low answer-reach rate observed in Figs.~\ref{fig:ans-aime} and~\ref{fig:ans-math}, and the visualizations show that AB-MCTS-M continues introducing shallow branches even late in the budget.

-In contrast, LiteSearch executes a depth-first search in the early stages of exploration and transitions its strategy to breadth-wise search only after reaching a certain depth.
-While this design emphasizes reducing exploration costs and enabling early termination, it consequently limits the exploration of diverse reasoning paths, making the model prone to falling into local optima.
-This depth-oriented behavior of LiteSearch is consistent with the answer-reach rate trends observed in Figures~\ref{fig:ans-aime} and~\ref{fig:ans_math}.
+LiteSearch shows a different pattern.
+It tends to deepen early, reaching completed answers quickly, and only later broadens the search after reaching sufficient depth.
+This design is effective for reducing token usage and enabling early stopping, but it can also limit the exploration of diverse reasoning paths and lead to premature commitment.
+This depth-oriented behavior is consistent with the answer-reach trends observed in Figs.~\ref{fig:ans-aime} and~\ref{fig:ans-math}.